Dear Darling Ones,

 So here we come to the end.
 As I mentioned at the one year point of this project, the project ends once I am fully vaccinated.
 That’s today, May 26th, 2021, 440 days after my quarantine began.
 It’s also Stevie Nicks’ birthday which is a marvelous coincidence that feels right and like the universe is out to delight me.

 Today before BFK came for CSA**, I started to put some numbers together for a cheeky infographic and promptly burst into tears.
 I cried for a good long time while looking out the window watching the wind move the leaves in the trees.
 It’s still too much to contemplate and process, but I made the infographic anyway (if your eyes are old like mine, you can click to make the image bigger).

 This is the end.
 Thank you, Darling Ones, for listening to the screams inside my heart.
-I appreciate every one who read any of these words.
+I appreciate every one of you who reads any of these words.
 I hope it made you feel something inside your own heart.

 Until next time,

 *I don’t know about God, but I do know about Ellen Willis and she is my deity of choice.